openservicemesh/osm/docs/OBSERVABILITY.md

 # Prometheus
 To facilitate gathering of consistent traffic metrics and statistics across all services in the mesh, OSM relies on [Prometheus][1].
 Prometheus is an open-source monitoring and alerting toolking which is commonly used (but not limitted to) on Kubernetes and Service Mesh environments.

 Each service that is part of the mesh has an Envoy sidecard and is capable of exposing metrics (proxy metrics) in Prometheus format.
-Further every service that is a part of the mesh have Prometheus annotations, which make it possible for the Prometheus server (deployed as a part of OSM's control plane) to scrape the service dynamically.
+Further every service that is a part of the mesh have Prometheus annotations, which make it possible for the Prometheus server to scrape the service dynamically.
 This mechanism automatically enables scraping of metrics whenever a new namespace/pod/service is added to the mesh.

 ## Deployment and Installation